-Among first-time, full-time degree-seeking students at NIACC, 42% graduate within 3 years and another 20% transfer prior to graduation.
+Among first–time, full–time degree–seeking students at NIACC, 42% graduate within three years and another 20% transfer prior to graduation.

 The community college has a notably low tuition, compared to other community colleges, colleges and universities in the region.
 Additionally, NIACC offers an “Extreme Makeover: College Edition” contest annually, where two lucky students win an entire year of education at NIACC for free, including textbooks and other resources.

 NIACC Career & Technical graduates have a 95% placement rate while 91% of NIACC graduates continue to live and work in North Iowa.

 NIACC’s John Pappajohn Entrepreneurial Center is a major source of entrepreneurial support for local residents and the community in reaching their potential.
 The center has assisted in 127 new local business starts and 300+ new statewide starts.

 The junior college has a strong intercollegiate athletics program – with more than 250 students involved — including men’s baseball, basketball, wrestling, golf, cross country, soccer and track & field; and women’s basketball, softball, cross country, volleyball, golf and track & field.
 For example, NIACC claimed the 2013 Region XI baseball title.

 The NIACC Performing Arts & Leadership Series offers a variety of shows, entertaining ~16,000 people each year.
 Online classes and a continuing education program provide learning to more than 3000 participants annually.